Second only to a crash helmet, motorcycling boots are one of the most essential pieces of riding equipment you can buy.

-Tight boots restrict blood flow and you’ll get cramping or numbness; a distraction to your riding and concentration.
+Tight boots restrict blood flow, and you’ll get cramping or numbness, distracting your riding and concentration.

 Loose boots may lead to loss of control.
 You might slip from the pegs.

-All types of boots whether they’re short or high, casual or thick will come in many different styles and comfort levels.
+All boots, whether short or high, casual or thick, will come in many different styles and comfort levels.